Skip to Content

 Taste Highland Lakes is a one-stop-shop to taste food from all over the region.

-The samples provided by each vendor showcased one or more of their signature dishes and was the perfect portion size to give you a good taste, but allow room so you can keep sampling.
+The samples provided by each vendor showcased one or more of their signature dishes.
+They were the perfect portion size to give you a good taste but allow room to keep sampling.

-Boat Town Burger Bar started us out strong with their delicious burger slider accompanied by a fried shrimp!
+Boat Town Burger Bar started us out strong with their delicious burger slider and fried shrimp!

-Over at Hooper’s tent, we were treated to their signature chips, queso, and salsa, which we felt paired perfectly with the delicious sausages offer by Miiller’s Meat Market and Smokehouse.
+Over at Hooper’s tent, we were treated to their signature chips, queso, and salsa, which we felt paired perfectly with the delicious sausages offered by Miiller’s Meat Market and Smokehouse.

 The House of Cheese from Marble Falls offered samples of some delicious cheeses and salamis (I especially loved the spicy salami), while Choccolate’s had some incredible homemade toffee!